 Our responsibility to inform – we are part of the ivory tower

-⊕ Cancer can be cured with fruits or herbs
+- Cancer can be cured with fruits or herbs.

-⊕ Meditation can treat cancer
+- Meditation can treat cancer.

-⊕ Even wine can cure… lung cancer?
+- Even wine can cure… lung cancer?

 The information malignancy

-Then I realize that the stamp that these articles get as harmless is only valid as isolated cases.
+Then I realized that the stamp that these articles get as harmless is only valid as isolated cases.
 Confusing and/or hope-giving quasi-science, however, is more common than not and more available than ever.
 They have become part of a global problem and disinformation.
-In a time where homeopathy is part of pharmacy’s normal supplies, where supplement companies can sell you their product without any rigorous controls, we believe that experts in the respective fields can… nay, have a responsibility to inform our society about the real, evidence-based science and debunk dubious or limited claims in the media or the feeds.
-It must be; before voodoo dolls and holy water can be spotted on the pharmacy-shelves.
+In a time where homeopathy is part of pharmacy’s normal supplies, where supplement companies can sell you their product without any rigorous controls, we believe that experts in the respective fields can… nay, have a responsibility to inform our society about the real evidence-based science and debunk dubious or limited claims in the media or the feeds.
+It must be; before voodoo dolls and holy water can be spotted on the pharmacy shelves.
 Homeopathy has already reached them.

 With today’s access to almost unlimited information about basically everything, it is next to impossible to separate evidence-based facts from FAKE news.
 This covers many topics: health, diets, medicine, you name it.
 It can become difficult to sort out the most reliable information.
 So, with the amount of misinformation we constantly experience, we’ll inevitably inoculate and integrate some of it and spread the new malignant knowledge to the next victim.
 This is not always a coincidence, confusion can many times serve the interests of some, but that can be a topic for later.